 Your Field Education Options

-Study in some of the best restaurants and hotels in Italy, where you will get attention, training and an inspiring experience.
+Study in some of the best restaurants and hotels in Italy, where you will receive individual attention, training and an inspiring experience.
 George Brown works with employers and industry partners to identify potential work experience opportunities.
-Students are also strongly encouraged to pursue self-directed industry work experience opportunities within Culinary Management they believe will provide the learning experiences they value and meet the learning outcomes of the program.
-This valuable work experience can be added to your resume.
+Students are also strongly encouraged to pursue self-directed industry work experience opportunities within culinary management they believe will provide the learning experiences they value and meet the learning outcomes of the program.
+This valuable work experience can be added to your resumé.

 Courses